 I would not want to sleep wearing them because they are too warm and don’t breath well.

 There are many types of waterproof thermal gloves, such as the Showa 282 TemRes Gloves ($16.64).
 Some gloves in this category use cotton materials or are very loose-fitting.
-I chose the “G&F Waterproof Double Thermal Winter Gloves” (4.65 oz., $11.99) because they are synthetic (no cotton) and they fit well (sizes run small).
+I chose the “G&F Waterproof Double Thermal Winter Gloves” (4.65 oz., $11.99) because they are synthetic (no cotton) and they fit well.
+The sizes run small, so I use large when I would usually use small.
 These gloves solve the wet snow issue and provide enough dexterity to set up a tent.

 (For hiking and at camp)

-In addition to two pairs of liner gloves, I pack an insulated glove for warmth.
+In addition to two pairs of liner gloves, I pack insulated gloves for warmth.
 They weigh slightly under 3 ounces (2.85 oz.).
 Depending on expected temperatures, I would either take mid-weight or heavy insulated gloves.

 If you are looking for a higher quality mid-weight glove intended for hiking, there are many.
 The MEC Surprise Gloves are one of the lightest and most affordable ones I’ve seen ($39.95/6 oz).